tarwn/lessthandot-hugo/blogs/content/posts/2012-03-12-grouping-and-merging-data-with.md

 	)
 GO
 ```
-Now let&#8217;s insert some data.
+Now let's insert some data.
 Note that there are several courses with the different start dates.
 This was how the excel was given to me.

 sql
 DECLARE @i int = 1